maddox078/MXNet/README.md

 # MXNet
-A from-scratch C# machine learning framework with no dependencies
+A from-scratch C#/C++ machine learning framework with no dependencies